luvsharma19/api-testing/README.md

 You can mention the REST API server details like server address, port number and credentials in the global configuation file and then directly start writing test cases under tests folder.

-All the reusable fucntions like HTTP server methods are provided under the HTTP utility class.
+All the reusable functions like HTTP server methods are provided under the HTTP utility class.
 There is a Authentication helper class also available for authentication of user and fetching authorization token from the API server.

-I have used Pytest fixtures to implement the HTTP utility class and Authentication helper class.
+I have used Pytest fixtures to implement the setup and teardown methods from HTTP utility class and Authentication helper class.
 Before a test case runs, the Authentication helper class authenticates user and fetches the authorization token.
-Then, Http utiliy class initialized and the authorization token is set in the request headers.
+Then, the Http utiliy class is initialized and the authorization token is set in the request headers.
+After the test case run is completed, the authorization token is deleted also from the API server.

 In a test case, you only need to call the HTTP utility class methods to perform the REST API operation and assert the result.

 ## How to run the tests